 Industry Information can be found in many of the library databases, especially: D&B Hoover's Business Browser, Key Business Ratios, and Small Business Reference Center.
 Other business databases may have industry information as well.

-Click on tabs in the box below for more information.
+Click on tabs for more information.

 Click on the Research Industries tile on the homepage.
 There are two options to start your search on this page

-Keyword Search.
-Type in keywords related to an industry.and click on "View Results."
-Industry D&B Hoovers Industries are selected by default; click on "Change" to choose another classification, such as NAICS 2012 and several others.
+Industry D&B Hoovers Industries are selected by default; click on "Change" to choose another classification, such as NAICS 2022 and several others.
 Enter the industry name or code, or use the "Browse" feature to select from a list of major industries, which can be expanded to more specific sub-industries.
-Click on "View Results" then on the desired report to view the full report. |
+Click on "View Results" then on the desired report to view the full report.

 You can also Browse Industry Profiles.
 There are eleven general industries; click on one to display the subindustries.
 Then click on the one you are interested in.